aviiciii/clipboard/README.md

 ## Introduction

 The clipboard website provides a convenient way to store and access text data.
-It leverages the power of a Flask API hosted on Azure Web Apps and integrates with the Google Firebase Realtime Database for seamless data management.
+It leverages the power of a Flask API hosted on Render and integrates with the Google Firebase Realtime Database for seamless data management.

 ## Features